Jackyjjc/p2p-monopoly-money/docs/ARCHITECTURE.md

 - **Real-time transaction processing**: Transactions are sent, validated, and broadcast immediately.
 - **Local data persistence**: Game state is persisted in each client's local storage for continuity.
 - **Transaction validation**: Ensures data integrity and consistent game balances.
+- **URL-safe peer IDs**: Peer IDs are automatically encoded using base64 for safe URL sharing.

 ---